What's the difference between calendar year and plan year?

 - A plan year deductible resets on the renewal date of your company's plan.
 For example, if your health plan renews on May 1st, then your deductible would run from May 1st to April 30th of the following year, and reset on May 1st.

 Your carrier may specify this in your contract - try searching for annual deductible, deductible, or calendar year.
-If you are having trouble locating this information, please contact your Benefit Advisor, Account Manager, or carrier.
+If you are having trouble locating this information, please contact your HR contact, broker, or carrier.

 If you have more than one renewal date, please pick the earliest of dates.
 For example, if you have a calendar year deductible, and a plan year deductible of June 1st, select the calendar year (January 1).